Gigaspaces/insightedge-training/Day2/6 Structured API and DataFrame/Lab-6.5 - DataFrame Save and Load DataFrame from Grid/README.md

 3. Press Ok and rebuild the project, then run SaveLoadDataframeFromGrid.scala class.

 ## Problem 3:
-How run from command line.
+Directions on how to run from the command line using insightedge-submit.
 Edit the pom.xml to change the scope insightedge core dependencies to provided.

 Generate jar: